wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

 "Spell" is one of the main magic types used in most known spells.
 It is used to control the properties and the behaviour of the executed spell itself.
-For example, you specify the exact location in the world where the spell will be acting apon.
+For example, you can specify the exact location in the world where the spell will be acting apon by calling something like `spell.pos = vec3(100,64,200)`.

 {% include module-body.md %}